aauren/jelu-importer/README.md

 ## Configuration & Authentication

-1. Open the add-on’s options page and enter your Jelu base URL (e.g. `https://jelu.example.com`).
+- Open the add-on’s options page and enter your Jelu base URL (e.g. `https://jelu.example.com`).
+  - In Firefox enter `about:addons` in the browser URL bar, click the `...` next to Jelu Importer, click `Preferences`
-2. Provide the username and password you normally use to sign into Jelu.
-The extension authenticates every request with HTTP Basic, so these credentials must have permission to add books.
-Credentials are stored in Firefox local storage without encryption, so create a dedicated, low-privilege Jelu account for this add-on if possible.
-Note if you use a different account than the one that you primarily use with Jelu then any of the "My Library" functions will not work.
+- Provide the username and password you normally use to sign into Jelu.
+  - The extension authenticates every request with HTTP Basic, so these credentials must have permission to add books.
+  - Credentials are stored in Firefox local storage without encryption
+  - If you are concerned about the security of this, create a dedicated, low-privilege Jelu account for this add-on if possible.
+  - Note if you use a different account than the one that you primarily use with Jelu then any of the "My Library" functions will not work.
-3. Choose any default tags or toggle “add to library automatically” if you want the popup checkbox preselected.
+- Choose any default tags or toggle “add to library automatically” if you want the popup checkbox preselected.

 The popup mirrors the default settings so you can override them for a specific book before importing.